reactjs/react.dev/beta/src/content/reference/react/useCallback.md

 });
 ```

-**With this change, `ShippingForm` will skip re-rendering if all of its props are the *same* as on the last render.** This is where caching a function becomes important!
-Imagine that you defined `handleSubmit` without `useCallback`:
+**With this change, `ShippingForm` will skip re-rendering if all of its props are the *same* as on the last render.** This is when caching a function becomes important!
+Let's say you defined `handleSubmit` without `useCallback`:

 ```js {2,3,8,12-13}
 function ProductPage({ productId, referrer, theme }) {